cosmicsaurabh/LineLeap/README.md

 - **Color Picker:** Choose your pen color.
 - **Prompt Input:** Add a text prompt for AI image generation.
 - **AI Image Generation:** Uses [Stable Horde](https://stablehorde.net/) for sketch-to-image.
+- **Automatic Image Saving:** Generated images are saved to device storage, and their file paths are stored in Hive for fast gallery access.
+- **Gallery:** View all your generated images, loaded from file paths.
 - **Theme Selector:** Switch between light, dark, and system themes.
 - **Clean Architecture:** Domain, data, and presentation layers for maintainability and testability.